 As of the end of December 2021, SFMTA reports a projected RSD of September 9, 2022.
-SFMTA provided schedule information PMOC requested.
-The current RSD of September 2022 is optimistic based on PMOC's preliminary review.
+SFMTA provided the schedule information that the PMOC had requested.
+The current RSD of September 9, 2022, is optimistic based on PMOC's preliminary review.